 Utilize edge computing to enable rapid, on-site processing of video data for real-time anomaly detection.
 By utilizing deep learning-based techniques directly on surveillance devices, you can avoid the latency and bandwidth issues associated with cloud processing.
 This allows AI-driven anomaly detection technology to analyze video feeds as they're captured, identifying potential threats or unusual behavior patterns almost instantly.

 However, it's important to guarantee that the edge devices you deploy have sufficient computational power to handle these complex tasks without introducing performance issues.
+Machine learning techniques designed specifically for edge devices enable enhanced decision-making capabilities for surveillance systems, facilitating real-time processing and analysis of data captured from multiple surveillance cameras (Jeevan, 2023).
 When implemented correctly, edge computing can greatly enhance the effectiveness of your surveillance system, enabling security personnel to respond quickly and initiate timely intervention when necessary.

 Security and Privacy Compliance